 Shortly after the League's inception Athens began to exploit it for its own benefit.
 By 454 B.C. the Delian League could be fairly characterized as the Athenian Empire.

-The Bible records the apostle Paul visiting the city of Athens and preaching the gospel in it in 49 A.D.
+The Bible records that the apostle Paul visited Athens in 49 A.D. and preached the gospel within the city.